Mark Olf: Early years

-The son of Jacob Olf and Ida Krantz, Mark Olf was born in Bielsk, then a part of the Russian Empire near Bialystok and the Belarus border.
+The son of Jacob Olf and Ida Krantz, Mark Olf was born in Bielsk, then a part of the Russian Empire near Białystok and the Belarus border.
 During the First World War, when Olf was in his early teens, he emigrated with his parents and his brothers, Abraham and Harold, to the United States, where they became naturalized citizens and settled on the Lower East Side of Manhattan.
 Another brother, George, was born in 1922.
 As a youth, Olf enjoyed exercising police horses on the Coney Island beach, sparring with Golden Gloves boxers and acting in the 2nd Avenue Yiddish theater.
 He learned automotive trades in his late-teens and, from 1929 to 1937, was the proprietor of an automobile repair and service station at the foot of the Brooklyn Bridge.
 When the United States entered the Second World War, Olf served as an instructor of automotive trades to U.S. servicemen.
 At the time he met his future wife, the pianist Rubia Goldman, he was studying the violin.
 His avowed artistic interest, however, was playing the guitar and singing Yiddish folk music.
 The two married in 1938, and Olf launched his career as a folksinger – largely supported by his wife who, after receiving a Graduate Degree in Music Education, taught music for the New York City Board of Education.
 Rubia Olf also wrote the translations and transliterations for liner notes that accompanied Olf's recordings.